 Sadly, most of the drops from last November have sold out.
 But there are definitely still a few left worth picking up.
 Rory Pots’s stoneware, which could easily hold its own on a bookcase as a sculptural piece post-sips, is still available, for example.
 And while we wait (set your calendars for the next fresh batch once it’s announced—it usually happens in November), we’re content to shop the exclusive Dansk offerings, including Copenhagen-based ceramist Niels Refsgaard‘s latest playful pattern-adorned set of mugs.

 Best Statement: Ssense

 A bold roast deserves to be served in an equally stunning vessel, no?
 At Ssense, you have your choice of dozens of statement pieces in the form of both color and shape, particularly when it comes to artistic handles.
 Seriously, these aren’t your average coffee mugs.
-Whether you prefer a modern take on traditional Splatterware (hello, Bombac) or painterly harlequin patterns, you’re likely to find a ceramic maker’s offerings here that suit your taste.
+Whether you prefer modern Splatterware (hello, Bombac) or painterly harlequin patterns, you’re likely to find a ceramic maker’s offerings here that suit your taste.
 Our preferred picks include an eye-catching ribboned handle from Perla Valterra, made in Mexico, in a dramatic black glaze.
 We’re also partial to Soft Skills’s wheel-thrown, sculptural stoneware.